JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 All JSON Approach
 -----------------

 To simplify the script and include fewer libraries, we decided leverage to JSON files whenever possible.
-The RMD file is already in JSON format, and EnergyPlus has a JSON formatted input file called epJSON that is equivalent to an IDF file.
+The RPD file is already in JSON format, and EnergyPlus has a JSON formatted input file called epJSON that is equivalent to an IDF file.
 In addition, EnergyPlus can produce tabular output files in JSON format.
 While the JSON output format and epJSON input format are not as commonly used, they are easy for users to create.
 In the case of epJSON, a utility is included